Sandy Williams Connecting Communities Program

 The Sandy Williams Connecting Communities Program (SWCCP) was established to improve active transportation connectivity for people walking, biking, and rolling along and across current and former state and legacy highways.
 The program focuses on communities with high equity needs, which are those most affected by barriers to opportunity and environmental health disparities.

 Funding for projects supporting high equity needs communities can be used for planning, design, or construction.
 Awards range from approximately $200,000 to $2,000,000.
-A total of $13 million is available for projects statewide.
+An estimated $25 million is available for projects statewide for the 2025-2027 biennium.

 The program name honors Sandy Williams, a community activist who worked to reconnect her African American neighborhood after the construction of Interstate 90 through the city of Spokane split it in half.
 You can learn more about Sandy Williams and the journey to creating the SWCCP in our online storymap.